Parsl/parsl.github.io/_posts/2024-10-29-removing-channels.md

 For running on a cluster which has no resource manager, our suggestion is to bit the bullet and install a resource manager: Parsl should not be trying to be a lightweight or fake resource manager.
 The most tested resource manager is <a href="https://slurm.schedmd.com/documentation.html">Slurm</a>.
 The Slurm provider is even tested in our automated tests (after Nick Tyler's contribution <a href="https://github.com/Parsl/parsl/pull/3606">in September</a>).

+### Obscure changes

+The aim of this work is to remove the channel abstraction entirely.
+That includes the `LocalChannel` which most Parsl configurations use (often implicitly) - which involves removing a few smaller features (that I think no one uses):

+The LocalChannel has an `env` parameter which allows the environment to be overridden when executing batch job management commands.
+In practice, people set the environment before they run their workflow script, and there is no plan to make this more specific environment possible any more.
+There is a subtle user-facing change here, even if you aren't setting the `env` parameter to `LocalChannel`: the current `LocalChannel` implementation caches the unix environment at the time the LocalChannel is instantiated, so that if the user workflow changes the environment (for example using <a href="https://docs.python.org/3/library/os.html#os.environ">os.environ</a>), batch job commands run through the `LocalChannel` will not see that.
+When `LocalChannel` disappears, this cache will also disappear and batch job commands will see the submit process environment at the point they are executed.
+For the same reason that I think `env` is not needed, I think this cache removal will not affect normal users.
+(Let me know if it does!)

+Another set of small changes is to do with the distinction between the submit-side script directory (usually `submit_scripts) and the remote-side script directory.
+There is state in the `LocalChannel` to let this be specified by the user or computed and stored by Parsl's initialization code, and some providers have options (`move_files`) to configure when scripts will be moved between the two directories.
+As there is no distinct remote-side any more, all of this can go away.
+As with `env`, there is a subtle user facing change (or probably a bug) here: when `LocalChannel` objects are re-used between multiple DFKs in the same process, Parsl will screw up the `script_dir` because there is confusion of whether that is scoped by process or by DFK.
+A side effect of this channel removal work is that misbehaviour will go away.

 === reid's original post